 This is because we worked under the assumption that if we set the DMA refresh timer to 19 memory cycles instead of 18 (19 being a divisor of the 76 memory cycles on a scanline), then bring the CRTC, CGA and CPU clocks in lockstep, the entire system would be in lockstep.
 At the party we discovered that the plasma would sometimes work as designed, and hide the snow in the border, and sometimes the snow would be visible.

 As we investigated the issue further, we found that the PIT’s relative phase to the CGA clock can differ on each power-cycle.
-That is, the PIT runs at 1.193 MHz, which is 1/4th the frequency of the 4.77 MHz base clock of the system, from which the CPU and the ISA bus take their clock signal (and thereby the CGA card, since unlike later graphics cards, it has no timing source of its own.
+That is, there is a 14.31818 MHz base clock of the system, from which the CPU, PIT and the ISA bus take their clock signal (and thereby the CGA card, since unlike later graphics cards, it has no timing source of its own.
 In fact, original IBM PCs have an adjustable capacitor on the motherboard to fine-tune the system clock, in order to fine-tune the NTSC signal of the CGA card).
-However, the PIT can start on any system cycle.
-So there are 4 possible phases between CGA and PIT, and as far as we know, there is no way to control this from software.
+The PIT is 1.19 MHz, which is 1/12th of the base clock, while the CPU is 4.77 MHz (and thereby the data bus/ISA bus on which the CGA card runs), which is 1/3rd of the base clock.
+So one PIT cycle is equal to 4 CPU cycles.
+However, the PIT can start on any of these 4 cycles.
+So there are 4 possible phases between CPU/CGA and PIT, and as far as we know, there is no way to control this from software.
 So instead, we have a tool which determines the relative PIT/CGA phase that the PC has powered-up in.
 Then we just have to power-cycle until we have the right phase, and then we can run the plasma with no snow.
 Although there are other cycle-exact parts in the demo, they are not affected by this relative phase.

 The end tune was rather quiet.
 The reason for this is in how the tune is composed, it just happens to be a rather quiet tune.
 So, we added a ‘preprocessing’ step, which can be seen as a ‘peak normalize’ step: the entire tune is mixed, and the peak amplitude is recorded.
 Then the song data is compensated to boost the volume to the maximum for that particular tune.
 Since the sample technique is timer-based (Pulse-width modulation), you have to be careful not to get any overflow during mixing.
 Where conventional PCM samples have no problem with overflow, other than some clipping/distortion (which is not very noticeable in small amounts), the result of an overflow with PWM can result in a timer value of 0, which is interpreted by the hardware as the maximum timer count of 65536.
 This means you will get a long pause in the music whenever this happens.
 Negative timer values will also be interpreted as large positive counter values.